fhergomez/fhergomez.github.io/_posts/2017-01-29-welcome-to-100-days-of-cde.markdown

 ---

+### Day 21: February 29, Sunday

+I was able to get geolocation working, and show up on the front end.
+Now I'll be working on putting all the info in the front end of the app.

+**mood**: I'm coming down with a cold, so I didn't fee very good trying to get my code to work.
+I'll probably feel worst tomorrow, so I'm not sure how I'm going to get any coding done.

+---

 [//]: # (You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.)

 [//]: # (To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.)